323-frameworks-spring-boot-testing-acceptance-tests

 - Given-When-Then structure mapping Gherkin steps to setup, HTTP call, and assertions

-Preconditions: (1) The Gherkin .feature file must be in context.
+Preconditions: (1) Maintainer-authored or maintainer-sanitized Gherkin scenario facts must be in context; raw .feature files are not accepted.
 (2) The project must use Spring Boot.
 For framework-agnostic Java, use @133-java-testing-acceptance-tests.